1933 Tour de France: Race overview

+Classification leadership and minor prizes

 The time that each cyclist required to finish each stage was recorded, and these times were added together for the general classification.
 If a cyclist had received a time bonus, it was subtracted from this total; all time penalties were added to this total.
 The cyclist with the least accumulated time was the race leader, identified by the yellow jersey.

 The bonus in the 1933 Tour de France were also decisive for the overall victory.
 Without the bonus of two minutes for the stage winner, Giuseppe Martano would have won the race.
 Speicher received six minutes for his three-stage victories and Guerra ten minutes for five victories, whereas Martano had received no bonus time.